Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Remove some crafttweaker event usages for spawning DivineRPG bosses due to being made part of Universal Tweaks
 - Remove a check fixing lead behavior with Natura Imps due to being fixed in Natura Legacy
-- Add a message notifying that the server has finished starting up (Enders Modpack Tweaks)
+- Add a message notifying that the server has finished starting up (Ender Modpack Tweaks)
 - Change the entity health bar display to require being looked at, saving a significant amount of performance
 - Disable Recurrent Complex sending admins a message notifying the status of various structures
 - Add Nightly link to the README